Tykhyy's Conjecture on finite mapping class group orbits: Background

 \subsubsection{Definition}

 For every integer $n\geq 3$, we fix an oriented sphere $\SpherePk$ punctured at $n$ points.
 The set of punctures is denoted by $\mathcal{P}$.
 The fundamental group of $\SpherePk$ can be presented as

 by carefully choosing each $c_i$ as the homotopy class of a peripheral loop around one of the punctures.
 Such a presentation of $\pi_1\SpherePk$ is called \emph{geometric}.
-For every angle vector $\alpha\in(0,2\pi)^\mathcal{P}$, we introduce the~\emph{$\alpha$-relative character variety}
+For every angle vector $\alpha\in(0,2\pi)^\mathcal{P}$, we introduce the~\emph{$\alpha$-relative character variety}\footnote{\cm{The notions of relative $\psl$ character varieties for hyperbolic, parabolic, or mixed peripheral monodromies may be defined as in Definition~\ref{defn:relative-character-variety}.
+However, those won't be relevant for this note because DT representations will be required to have elliptic peripheral monodromy (Definition~\ref{defn:DT-representation}).}}